 Where is the bone graft procedure performed?

-A bone graft procedure can usually be completed in a specialty surgical outpatient setting, such as that found in the Manhattan office of Drs.
-Gottesman and Karabin, with patients returning home a few hours later.
+A bone graft procedure can usually be completed in a specialty surgical outpatient setting, such as that found in the Manhattan office of Dr. Gottesman, with patients returning home a few hours later.

 What should I expect as I heal from the bone graft?

 Many patients will return to their normal routines within a few days of the bone graft surgery.
-In the days immediately following the procedure, Drs.
-Karabin and Gottesman will give you specific instructions to follow to reduce your risk of complications.
+In the days immediately following the procedure, Dr. Gottesman will give you specific instructions to follow to reduce your risk of complications.
 For example, you may need to adjust your diet for the first several days after your bone graft.
-Don’t hesitate to ask any questions you may have about this aspect of your care.
+Do not hesitate to ask any questions you may have about this aspect of your care.

 The procedures I had with Dr. Gottesman include bone grafting, dental implants and tooth lengthening.
 I am currently in the process of healing from the gum surgery and I feel great!
 There was minimal if any pain following the procedure.
 I am only in the begining stage of creating a beautiful new expression and already the improvement is amazing.
 Dr. Gottesman is truly a perfectionist and will settle for nothing less!
 Every detail was explained and carefully planned.
 The office staff is extremely kind and professional, thorough and helpful.